Analysis | Over and over, Trump has focused on Black Lives Matter as a target of derision or violence

 “Maybe he should have been roughed up,” Trump said, “because it was absolutely disgusting what he was doing.”

-Protesters being pushed around became a standard part of Trump rallies, to the extent that Trump’s campaign team began airing a recorded message encouraging people to simply drown protesters out with pro-Trump messages.
+Protesters being pushed around became a standard part of Trump rallies, to the extent that Trump’s campaign team began airing a recorded message encouraging people to simply drown out protesters with pro-Trump messages.
 But that didn’t keep Trump from talking about assaulting protesters, including suggesting that he would pay the legal fees for supporters who did so.

 In March 2016, that promise was put to the test.
 A Black Lives Matter protester named Rakeem Jones interrupted a Trump rally and was being escorted out by police when an elderly Trump supporter elbowed him in the face.
-Trump at first suggested that he might pay the supporter’s legal fees, but later backtracked.
+Trump at first suggested that he might pay the supporter’s legal fees but later backtracked.

 During the general election, Trump frequently used protests centered on police brutality as a foil.
 A mass shooting near a Black Lives Matter protest in Dallas in July in which a man sympathetic to the movement killed five police officers became part of Trump’s acceptance speech at the Republican convention.
 In October, he lamented “race riots” occurring around the country, including in “Charlotte, a great city where I have property.”
 Those protests and some incidents of violence followed the shooting of Keith Lamont Scott by a police officer.